4179e1/markdown-cv/index.md

 __Bug Auto Triage__ (Python/Bash)

-Oracle Operation team file a bug for triage when any failure occurs, 40% of these failures were known issues such as hardware failures, software bugs, or incorrect configuration.
-This project while a modular framework that analyzes the bug description, attachments, call stacks, and generate a report showing the similarity with other known bugs.
+Operation team file bugs for triage whenever components failure, 40% of these bugs were known issues such as hardware failures, software bugs, or incorrect configuration.
+This project provide a modular framework that analyzes the bug description, attachments, call stacks, and generate a report showing the similarity with other known bugs.

 I designed and developed the framework, also implemented the hardware fault module.